te222uh/MySmartGreenhouse/README.md

 One tip if you are invited late into the course like me, and haven't received the hardware, is to start with writing a mqtt client in standard Python.
-In my case I already had the cloud-service up and running with a mqtt client simulating random sensor values.
+In my case I already had the cloud-service up and running with a mqtt client simulating random sensor values before I had the hardware.
 When I received the hardware, it wasn't too much work to port it into MicroPython and it saved me from the stress waiting.